tpm2-software/tpm2-tss/README.md

 Instructions to build and install tpm2-tss are available in the [INSTALL](INSTALL.md) file.

 # Getting in Touch:
-If you're looking to discuss the source code in this project or get some questions answered you should join the 01org TPM2 mailing list: https://lists.01.org/mailman/listinfo/tpm2.
+If you're looking to discuss the source code in this project or get some questions answered you should join the 01.org TPM2 mailing list: https://lists.01.org/mailman/listinfo/tpm2.
-We've also got an IRC channel set up on [FreeNode](https://freenode.net/) called #tpm2.0-tss.
+We also have an IRC channel set up on [FreeNode](https://freenode.net/) called #tpm2.0-tss.

 # Test Suite
 This repository contains a test suite intended to exercise the TCTI, SAPI and ESAPI code.
-This test suite is *not* intended to test a TPM implementation and so this test suite should only be run against a TPM simulator.
+This test suite is *not* intended to test a TPM implementation, so this test suite should only be run against a TPM simulator.
-If this test suite is executed against a TPM other than the software simulator it may cause damage to the TPM (NV storage wear out etc).
+If this test suite is executed against a TPM other than the software simulator it may cause damage to the TPM (NV storage wear out, etc.).
 You have been warned.

 ## Simulator